DGames95/pyCAD/doc/design/sketching.md

 so if I add a line to the sketch tree a subtree will be made of it's components

 what comes to mind is all objects will have a method that decomposes it into the composed objects

+decided that there will only be one level of dependencies